 In the past five years, we have seen an incredible increase in the desire to move beyond the classroom walls into natural spaces to help students develop independence, learn social and emotional skills, and cultivate caring for others and the natural world.
 As a result, nature-based education conferences are flourishing, teachers are blogging about their Forest Fridays, and nature-based preschools are thriving.
 The mission to reconnect children and adults to the natural world is valued and growing!

-*Graduate credit is offered through Castleton University and the Castleton Center for Schools.
+*Graduate credit (3 per course) offered through Castleton University and the Castleton Center for Schools.

-This course introduces participants to the core routines that structure a successful outdoor learning and play experience.
+This introductory ECO Institute course acquaints participants with the routines and protocols that structure a successful outdoor learning and play experience.
 Participants will:

-- Learn outdoor classroom management skills, how to conduct risk benefit assessments, and manage hazards within an outdoor classroom space.
+- Learn how to conduct site assessments and how to manage hazards and risks within an outdoor classroom space.

-- Explore foundational math and literacy skill development in nature with nature.
-Learn how to partner with the natural world to bring the curriculum outdoors and nature indoors while meeting Vermont Early Learning Standards.
+- Explore foundational math and literacy skills in nature with nature.
+Learn how to partner with the natural world to bring the curriculum outdoors and nature indoors while meeting NGSS, Common Core and Vermont Early Learning Standards.

-This course is designed for educators who have an established routine of learning and exploring outdoors, who are seeking a deeper understanding of their natural landscape.
+This course is designed for educators who have an established routine of learning and exploring outdoors, and those seeking a deeper understanding of their natural landscape.
 Participants will:

-- Develop a foundation of natural history knowledge through immersive study of bird language, tree and plant identification, wild edible preparation, geology, and basic forest forensics.
+- Develop a foundation of natural history knowledge through immersive study of bird language, tree and plant identification, wild edible safety, geology, and basic forest forensics.